Danny-HIT/HIT_Final_Project/README.md

 # HIT_Final_Project

-Unpack the rar to a folder.
+1.Unpack the rar to a folder.

-Follow the installation steps inside the Python_EIT.py
+2.Follow the installation steps inside the Python_EIT.py

+3.Choose some or all:

   PieEIT.py is for Zhang's board.
+(Python)

   AD5940.py is for EVAL-AD5940BIOZ board.
+(Python)

+  AD5940_BIA.rar is for EVAL-AD5940BIOZ board (IAR)

+  Teensy_firmware_27.9.rar is for Zhang's board.
+(Arduino) (Reminder - switch function set to 2.
+Change to 'i')

+  Teensy_firmware_AD5940.rar is for AD5940 (Arduino)

 p.s There are older .py files here for simple functions (Made for Zhang's board ONLY)